Peacefield: Vassall era

 The oldest portion of the house was built in 1731 as a summer house for Leonard Vassall (1678-1737), wealthy owner of slave-labor sugar plantations in Luana, New Savannah, and Green River, Jamaica.
 The two-and-a-half story frame house had a gambrel roof and separate kitchens with quarters for enslaved servants.
 Vassall's will names two of those enslaved on the property: Pompey and his wife Fidelia.

 By Vassall's death in 1737, the estate in what was then Braintree included 60 acres of orchards, meadows, woodland, and farmland.
 The property passed to his second wife, Phebe Penhallow, who left it to their daughter, Anna Vassall Borland.
 A Loyalist, Borland leased the property during the Revolution.
 She reclaimed title in 1783 and sold it to her son, Leonard Vassall Borland (1759-1801).
 In 1787, he sold the estate for £600 to Boston agents acting for John Adams, then in England as the U.S. Minister to the United Kingdom.

-The Adams returned in 1788 to occupy the house, farmland, and orchards.
+The Adamses returned in 1788 to occupy the house, farmland, and orchards.
 They were disagreeably surprised by the house, however, after their years in England.
 To Abigail Adams, it resembled a 'wren's nest' with all the comfort of a 'barracks.'"
 They would call it "Old House."